project 25_cc56continental23_kp

 Job No. Job Status Boat Category & Area for Repair

-# 0 JiP Setup plan, make inventory, job pictures
+# A JiP Setup plan, make inventory, job pictures

-# 000 EoJ Complete Sanding of Boat, disassembly of all parts, engine inclusive, to have a clear picture what jobs need to be done.
+# C EoJ Complete Sanding of Boat, disassembly of all parts, engine inclusive, to have a clear picture what jobs need to be done.

 # JiP #1-499 Front Deck, Bow, Dashboard

-2 SoJ Retight screws and plug holes off
+2 SoJ Retight screws and or restore screws, plug holes off

 3 SoJ Bow Light clean up, polish, rewire and new bulbs